eschbach-vmi/inp-reporting-api-tests/README.md

 This project contains Playwright tests for smoke testing INP-Reporting APIs: Waterfall, Top Bad Actor, Top Reason Code report endpoints.
 It uses a data-driven approach with helper functions for URL construction and response validation.

 !!!
 Before run tests check the baseURL and authorization in playwright.config.ts file.

+You can run separately test cases for different module: npx playwright test --grep "@single" npx playwright test --grep "@multi"